Copyright © 2024 Tokyo in Pics | Powered by Tokyo in Pics

 Nippon Maru had a long career.
 Launched in 1930 for the Tokyo Institute for Maritime Training, Japan’s merchant marine officers learned how to sail upon her.
 During World War II, she saw service in a variety of roles.
 When the conflict ended, she returned to her training.
 And finally, in 1984, the ship was permanently docked at the Nippon Maru Memorial Park in Yokohama.
 One of the last tall ships is enjoying her retirement.

-I had a look at her when I went to Yokohama Landmark Tower Sky Garden to take some pictures in 2020.
+I had a look at her when I took pictures from Yokohama Landmark Tower Sky Garden in 2020.
 Nippon Maru Memorial Park is just over the road, so as I had some spare time, I walked over to check the ship out for the first time in many years.
 She has been carefully preserved and is still a beauty.

 It was freezing when I went, but the sky was deep blue.
 The ship’s masts looked like soaring tree trunks.
 While they weren’t as high as the skyscrapers, they didn’t look out of place.
 In the port area, the ship looked right at home.
 It’s easy to understand the popularity of tall ships.